rmalhotra2192/elearning-platform/README.md

 # Etudier - Elearning Project

 Etudier is a web application for a hypothetical E-learning platform called Etudier (french for "to study").
-The application is developed by me as a part of my PMC 250 Program Curriculum at Seneca College.

 The overall objective of creating this project and deploying it end to end was to gain a robust understanding about how to build agile development and integration pipelines like CI/CD using AWS Developer tools like - AWS CodePipeline and AWS CodeBuild.